 Add 4 cups of the chicken stock, the chicken, cream, salt, pepper, mustard and tarragon to the pot.

 In a small bowl, add the remaining 1 cup of chicken stock then whisk in the 1/2 cup of flour.
 Mix well dissolving any lumps.
 Stir the flour/stock mixture into the pot.
 Stir well to combine.

 Bring the mixture to a boil then reduce the heat to low and simmer uncovered for 15 minutes until slightly thickened.
 Stir in the green beans and simmer for another 5 minutes.

 Meanwhile, prepare the biscuits according to package directions.
-For a brown top, brush with an egg wash (1 egg whisked with 1 tbs. water) before baking.
+For a brown top, brush with an egg wash (1 egg whisked with 1 tablespoon water) before baking.

 To serve, ladle the filling into bowls and top with a biscuit.

-Makes 6 – 1 1/2 cup servings.
-For larger parties easily double the recipe to serve 12.
+Makes 6 servings, 1 1/2 cup each.
+For larger parties, easily double the recipe to serve 12.